Google Hotels Fast Search Scraper

 Disable scrapeOtaPrices for fast metadata runs

-When you only need hotel names, ratings, and summary prices from the search results page, set scrapeOtaPrices: false.
-This reduces run time by approximately 80% and still provides basic pricing data.
+When you only need hotel names, ratings, and summary prices from search results, set scrapeOtaPrices: false.
+This avoids the per-hotel detail-page step.

 Schedule daily runs for price monitoring Use Apify Scheduling to run this Actor on a daily cadence with the same queries.
 Use the Apify API to compare datasets across runs and detect price changes over time.